HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 (iii) Gas exchange usually involves taking oxygen into cells for aerobic respiration and passing out carbon dioxide to the environment.

-Reminder: Osmosis as the net movement of water molecules from a region of higher water potential (from a more dilute solution) to a region of lower water potential (a more concentrated solution), through a partially permeable membrane (concentrated refers to dissolved molecules or ions).
+Reminder: Osmosis as the net movement of water molecules from a region of higher water potential (from a more dilute solution) to a region of lower water potential (a more concentrated solution), through a partially permeable cell membrane (concentrated refers to dissolved molecules or ions).

 Know and understand that many organ systems are specialised for exchanging materials.